 WALK GREAT BRITAIN

-After completing my Cam Triathlon I appreciated the different challenges that walking throw up.
+After completing my Cam Triathlon I gained an appreciation for the different challenges that walking throws up.
 I knew it would be harder, mentally and physically.
 The slow monotonous pace, the lack of payback from down hills that I would otherwise get with cycling, the huge weight on my back, the blisters and did I mention how slow it is?

 Having never been to the Lake District I decided this was another essential stop on my route.
 However, just as I was walking into the area I developed tendonitis in my left ankle and was in absolutely agony, unable to move my left foot at all without being brought to tears.
 Luckily just 5 minutes after slumping onto the side of the road a local family scooped me up and took me to the local Minor Injuries Unit.
 A friend of a friend took me in for the next week to recover on crutches on their farm overlooking the beautiful Lakes.
 Not a bad place to get injured!